Sprint Bioscience

 Tumor metabolism

 Cancer cells, due to their rapid growth, depend on a constant supply of energy and building blocks in a way that differs from the needs of healthy cells.
-This creates a vulnerability in cancer cells that is exploited in the programmes Sprint Bioscience is developing in this area.
+This creates a vulnerability in cancer cells that is exploited in the programs Sprint Bioscience is developing in this area.
 By blocking the metabolic pathways specific to the tumor, they can be starved and tumor growth blocked.

 The tumor microenvironment